NormalGaussian/vocab-builder/README.md

 # vocab-builder
-Kindle highlights synchronisation for building vocabulary
+Supporting [thezeit](https://github.com/thezeit) build a Kindle highlights synchronisation system and a related game for building vocabulary